MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigate-machines.md

 ![Image of machine timeline with events](images/atp-machines-timeline.png)

-Windows Defender ATP monitors and captures suspicious or anomalous behavior on Windows 10 machines and displays the process tree flow in the **Machine timeline**.
+Microsoft Defender ATP monitors and captures suspicious or anomalous behavior on Windows 10 machines and displays the process tree flow in the **Machine timeline**.
 This gives you better context of the behavior which can contribute to understanding the correlation between events, files, and IP addresses in relation to the machine.

 ### Search for specific events